b310-digital/mindwendel/.github/ISSUE_TEMPLATE/bug_template.md

 - Version used:
 - Browser Name and version:
 - Operating System and version (desktop or mobile):
-- Link to brainstorming (if possible)
+- Link to brainstorming (if possible):

 ## Checklist